gr4vy/gr4vy-java/README.md

 	String token = client.getEmbedToken(embed);
 ```

-You can now pass this token to your frontend where it can be used to
+You can now pass this token to your front-end where it can be used to
 authenticate Gr4vy Embed.

 The `buyer_id` and/or `buyer_external_identifier` fields can be used to allow